Alessandro Sette: Research

 In the mid-80s, at the same time as Paul Allen in Emil Unanue's lab, Sette together with Soren Buus in Howard Grey's lab reported the first direct evidence that MHC molecules' function is to bind antigenic peptides and present them to the T cell receptor, which triggers a T cell response.
 Follow-up work explained MHC restriction.
 In 1989, utilizing an Apple IIe, Sette wrote the first algorithm to predict peptide binding to two murine MHC alleles and over the course of the next 25 years, he defined motifs associated with over one hundred different class I and class II MHC variants expressed in humans, chimps, macaques, gorilla, horse, and mice.
 He discovered and characterized how MHC variants can be grouped according to broad common functional specificities (MHC supertypes), greatly facilitating epitope classification, characterization and understanding the basic rules of epitope-MHC interactions.

 Contrary to the then wide-held assumption that T cell receptors (TCR) solely function as on/off switches, Sette showed that depending on the affinity of the interaction, TCR engagement could result in inhibition of T cell activation, normal activation, or heteroclitic stimulation and differential signaling, in a mechanism that is known as TCR antagonism.
 This discovery had a profound influence on the understanding of the impact of epitope analogs on antigen recognition, development of more potent cancer antigens, and basic studies on positive and negative selection.
 Sette is using epitopes as specific probes to define the understanding of immune responses to many different targets, from infectious diseases such as COVID-19, tuberculosis, whooping cough, dengue or Zika, to allergies and asthma caused by pollens, cockroaches and dust mites, to vaccines, autoimmunity and neurodegenerative diseases and cancer.

 Sette's group was first to define successful adaptive response to SARS-CoV-2, by studying mild convalescent samples, and defined durability of immune memory in natural infection and vaccination.
 They reported the phenomenon of SARS-CoV-2 preexisting immune memory in unexposed donors, and demonstrated its influence on vaccination outcomes.
 Sette's group also demonstrated that T cell responses are largely preserved in terms of recognition of SARS-CoV-2 variants, including Omicron and Delta.

 Studying the potential role of adaptive responses in neurodegenerative disease, Sette provided the first direct evidence that autoimmunity could play a role in Parkinson’s disease.
 Subsequently, he developed a series of approaches to epitope identification, mRNA sequencing, and TCR profiling that have been used to characterize responses to autoantigens, and control antigens as a function of biological variables and disease progression.
-In 2025, Sette and colleagues published findings indicating that patients with amyotrophic lateral sclerosis (ALS) exhibit adaptive immune responses targeting the C9orf72 protein, a common genetic contributor to the disease.
-The study reported enhanced CD4⁺ T-cell activity and cytokine production in ALS patients compared to controls, suggesting that autoimmune mechanisms may contribute to ALS disease pathology and progression.